-In Ecuador, about 70% of kids are living in poor conditions — the result of poverty that persists generation after generation.
+In Ecuador, 21.5% of the population lives in poverty — the result of poverty that persists generation after generation.
 Kids born into destitute situations typically don’t have the skills, resources or knowledge needed to break the cycle of poverty.

 Other issues have stacked the odds against kids like Rafaela in Ecuador: Malnutrition can lead to numerous long-term difficulties in their lifetimes.
 Poor nutrition also affects kids’ abilities to focus in school.
 Add to that an inadequate educational system with overcrowded classrooms and overwhelmed teachers, and you can see how quickly kids can fall behind and never catch up.

 The little girl lives with her parents in a home made from blocks and a concrete roof.
 Three small bedrooms make up the lower part of their home — four beds for the entire family.
 Rafaela sleeps with her parents, but, her mother says, it's getting uncomfortable as Rafaela continues to grow.